PlayStation Digital Television Peripherals and DVR Software: Features

 Wi-Fi connectivity with a PlayStation Portable allows for portable viewing of live or recorded television programming.
-By using the Remote Play feature of the PlayStation 3, owners can use a PlayStation Portable to access their PlayStation 3 console from anywhere in the world via the Internet.
+By using the Remote Play feature of the PlayStation 3, owners can use a PlayStation Portable to access their PlayStation 3 console via the internet.
 The Remote Play feature also has the ability to 'wake up' the PlayStation 3 from standby mode.

 The Sony Ericsson Aino mobile phone can link up to a PlayStation 3 and uses Remote Play which allows users to watch PlayTV on their phone.